mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 11/28 The Piper At The Gates Of Dawn - Pink Floyd
+* 1st Listen: Ok

+I hadn't heard a single song on this album.

 ## 11/27 Fear Of A Black Planet - Public Enemy
 * 1st Listen: Ok/ pretty good